-Much of computer science is concerned with solving various search problems (as in Definition 1).
-Examples of such problems include finding solutions to systems of linear (or polynomial) equations, finding a spanning tree in a graph, finding a short traveling salesman tour in a metric space,
+Much of computer science is concerned with solving various search problems (as in Definition 1.1).
+Examples of such problems include finding a solution to a system of linear (or polynomial) equations, finding a prime factor of a given integer, finding a spanning tree in a graph, finding a short traveling salesman tour in a metric space, and finding a scheduling of jobs to machines such that various constraints are satisfied.
+Furthermore, search problems correspond to the daily notion of "solving problems" and thus are of natural general interest.
+In the current section, we will consider the question of which search problems can be solved efficiently.